|

 We construct a sample of over 200,000 supply chains to conduct a chain-based analysis of trade credit.
 Our study uncovers novel stylized facts about trade credit both within and across supply chains.
 More upstream firms borrow more from suppliers, lend more to customers, and hold more net trade credit.
 This upstreamness effect in trade credit is weaker for more profitable firms and for longer chains.
 Firms in more central or more profitable chains provide more net trade credit.
 Our results are generally consistent with the recursive moral hazard theory of trade credit.
 Evidence for the financing advantage theory is mixed.

-Artificial Intelligence, Education, and Entrepreneurship with Zhao Jin (Journal of Finance, Forthcoming)
+Artificial Intelligence, Education, and Entrepreneurship with Zhao Jin (Journal of Finance, 2024, Volume 79, Issue 1)

 We document an unprecedented brain drain of AI professors from universities from 2004 to 2018.
 We find that students from the affected universities establish fewer AI startups and raise less funding.
 The effect is significant for an AI brain drain of tenured professors, professors from top universities, and deep learning professors.
 Additional evidence suggests that unobserved city- and university-level shocks are unlikely to drive our results.
 We consider several economic channels for the findings.
 The most consistent explanation is that professors' departures reduce startup founders' AI knowledge, which we find is an important factor for successful startup formation and fundraising.